Wyscout

-Wyscout is an Italian company that supports football scouting, match analysis and transfer dynamics.
-The company was founded in Genoa, Italy in 2004, and it has been located in Chiavari since January 2008.
+Wyscout is an Italian company specializing in football analytics.
+Founded in Genoa in 2004, it offers video analysis tools and databases to support scouting, match analysis, and player transfers.

-Wyscout provides video analysis tools and digital databases regarding performances and matches for football coaches, teams, and players.
-These tools give a detailed view of a large number of athletes’ individual performances, patterns of play, and tactical strategy.
+The company provides in-depth data on player performance, team tactics, and match patterns for coaches, teams, and players.

 History

 2004–2010: Early years, B2B commercialization

 During the years 2004–2010, the company business was about on demand Football Matches Analysis, WebTVs, Advertising, DVB-T TV broadcasting, and the Capello Index project.

 In 2008, the Wyscout company, received capital for the business development from the local area (Chiavari) businessman Antonio Gozzi.

 A very early version of the Wyscout Platform was released in March 2008.
 The company changed several names during the years 2004–2010 (Sport Video Service, Wisport, Wi, Wigroup, Wysport, WY, Wygroup) the final and current name of the company is Wyscout since May 2010.

-2010–Present: Growth
+2010–2018: Growth

-In 2010 the company published a new major release of its main product, Wyscout Platform 2 (website and iOS versions); this was the release that made the product the visibility in the football scouting business now.
-In 2011, Wyscout organized the first Wyscout Forum, a football related event, in Milan, Italy.
+In 2010, the company released a significant update to its primary product, Wyscout Platform 2, accessible via website and iOS.
+This version marked a turning point, significantly increasing the product's visibility within the football scouting industry.
+The following year, Wyscout hosted its inaugural football-focused event, the Wyscout Forum, in Milan, Italy.

-In August 2012, former Italian Prime Minister Mario Monti said that Wyscout is "a good example of Italian Technological Company that made him remember what he saw during his past years in the Silicon Valley".
+In August 2012, former Italian Prime Minister Mario Monti praised Wyscout as a prime example of an Italian technology company, drawing comparisons to his observations during previous visits to Silicon Valley.

 Since 2015 the style and the fonts of the Wyscout logo are used by the Wylab (a coworking space based in Chiavari, Italy) due an agreement; even if the two subjects are not related at all.